GoodbyteCo/Watchlist-Picker-Backend/README.md

-# LetterBoxd-Watchlist-Picker
+# random-letterboxd

 A Command line tool to pick a movie for you to watch from your letterboxd watch list

 ### Install

 To install clone and then run the build.sh script
-Or run `go get github.com/holopollock/LetterBoxd-Watchlist-Picker`
+Or run `go get github.com/holopollock/random-letterboxd`

 #### Requirements
 Go must be installed to use